ericbutler555/row-scroll/README.md

 **NOTE:** As of v1.1.1, RowScroll now (kinda) supports touch swipe events on mobile devices.
 Working on tightening that up.
 Sweet!

+>**EXTRA NOTE:** While RowScroll works pretty well, you might also check out [fullPage.js](https://github.com/alvarotrigo/fullPage.js) as an alternative.
+It's a slightly larger file (25 KB), but it's also more stable and has extra features.

 ## License

 RowScroll is completely free for personal and commercial end-use, and licensed under the GNU General Public License version 2.